 We welcome the occasion to discuss your digital media design goals as an international student, and the opportunity to study in the United States more thoroughly.
-Talented individuals from nations as diverse as Argentina, China, Canada, Brazil, Belgium, Italy, Japan, Mexico, Spain, Sweden, Thailand, Turkey, Germany, and Denmark, have chosen Platt’s unique educational environment as the place to launch their journey into the digital media design industry.
+Talented individuals from nations as diverse as Argentina, China, Canada, Brazil, Belgium, Italy, Japan, Mexico, Spain, Sweden, Thailand, Turkey, Germany, and Denmark, have chosen PCSD’s unique educational environment as the place to launch their journey into the digital media design industry.

-- Submit Application for Admissions, click here
+- Submit Application for Admissions.

 - Financial Information: The immigration department requires that you have proof of sufficient funds to cover your tuition, books, supplies and living expenses for the minimum term of one year while in the United States.
+The current amount required is listed on the I-20 Application.

 - Provide current original, official bank statement stating sufficient funds are available to you for a full year.